Mohan-Reddy-DevOps-Projects/code-devops-documents/github/Github Actions/Nexus IQ.md

 **password:**
 Required Password to connect to Nexus Repo to publish components.

-Github secrets  should be used to access or add username and password.
+//Github secrets  should be used to access or add username and password.//

 **applicationId:**
 The required name of the target repository should be exactly as added in Nexus IQ.